-The Attikamagen Property was originally the subject of the Attikamagen Joint Venture Agreement between Labec Century and Champion.
-In accordance with the Attikamagen Joint Venture Agreement, Labec Century initially owned a 51% interest in the Attikamagen Property and subsequently earned in an additional 9% to own 60%.
+Acquisition of 100% Interest in the Attikamagen JV Properties additional 9% to own 60%.
 The Attikamagen Joint Venture Agreement was terminated pursuant to the Attikamagen Purchase Agreement signed September 30, 2013.
 On September 30, 2013 Century Attikamagen Inc. ("Century Attikamagen"), a wholly-owned subsidiary of Century, entered into the Attikamagen Purchase Agreement with Champion to acquire the remaining interest Century did not own in the Attikamagen property.
 Under the Attikamagen Purchase Agreement, Century Attikamagen designated Labec Century as the transferee of Champion's interest in the Attikamagen Property.
 The transaction closed in escrow on November 29, 2013 and the escrow release conditions were satisfied and legal title to the property transferred to Labec Century on January 31, 2014.